zebpalmer/pyQRZ/README.rst

 This package can be installed via pip: "pip install -U pyQRZ"

-Once installed, you'll need to create a settings file (see below) and use the path to said file
+Once installed, you'll need to create a settings file (see below) and provide the file path when using QRZ.
+Alternately, you may set environment variables "QRZ_USER" and "QRZ_PASSWORD" with appropriate contents.

 .. code-block:: python